+35725368683

 Can you go to Cyprus with a Schengen visa?

 It is possible to enter Cyprus with a valid Schengen Visa (category C, double or multiple entries).
-This type of visa is regarded as identical to a national entry visa.
-It allows transit or entry and stay for up to 90 days in a 180-day period.
+This type of visa is considered equivalent to a national entry visa.
+It allows for transit, entry, and stay for up to 90 days within a 180-day period.

 The Cyprus-Schengen Relationship

-Cyprus is about to join the Schengen Zone in 2025.
-The Schengen Zone is a union of more than two dozen European countries.
-The Cyprus-Schengen relationship will fuel tourism and increase trade.
+Cyprus is about to join the Schengen Area in 2025.
+The Schengen Area is a union of more than two dozen European countries.
+The Cyprus-Schengen relationship is expected to boost tourism and enhance trade.
 Real estate demand and prices are expected to rise.
 The application process is ongoing, but Cyprus has passed its first requirements.

 Frequently asked questions